urbit/urbit.org/content/using/install.md

 ## Installing Urbit

 Regardless of your Urbit ID, you'll want the Urbit binary installed first.
+This is done via the command line.
 The Urbit binary runs on a Unix-like operating system – Ubuntu, Fedora, or macOS, for example.

 ### macOS and Linux